 Case in point: a few weeks ago, an out-of-state friend called and told me they were feeling suicidal.
 This particular person is strong-willed and tenacious, so I felt very unsettled as I listened.
 Their life seems so sweet and fun and good.
 How is this happening to them of all people?

 While the conversation was difficult and eye-opening, it also bestowed upon me a gift of awareness.
-Lately I have been very self-focused, but that conversation pulled me out of my perpetual worry and thrust me into the orbit of other people's problems.
-It was jarring and it made me feel very alive.
+Lately I've been very self-focused, but that conversation pulled me out of my perpetual worry and thrust me into the orbit of other people's problems.
+It was jarring and oddly enough, it made me feel very alive.

-Oddly enough, it was that awareness of other people's struggles that gave me a sense of purpose and happiness.
+That awareness of other people's struggles gave me a sense of purpose and happiness.
 Purpose because I wanted to help those around me who may be struggling in secret; happiness because in that moment of vulnerability, I felt alive and connected.
-Happiness caught me by surprise in that moment and made me see the connection between joy and struggle.
+Happiness caught me by surprise in that moment.
+Hear me out: I wasn't happy about their problem, but I was happy that they shared about it.

 This may not all connect super well, but know that I'm beginning to unlearn the idea that happiness is all about money, success, and vacation days.
 Based on this month's conversations, I've discovered that happiness is often found in hard conversations that cause us to invest more into our relationships.
 Happiness can feel like struggle - it often is just that - but the end result is triumph.